jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/privacy/index.md

 When you visit the Website our servers automatically record information that your browser sends.
-This data may include information such as your device’s `IP` address, browser type and version, operating system type and version, language preferences or the webpage you were visiting before you came to our Website, pages of our Website that you visit, the time spent on those pages, information you search for on our Website,
+This data may include information such as your device's IP address, browser type and version, operating system type and version, language preferences or the webpage you were visiting before you came to our Website, pages of our Website that you visit, the time spent on those pages, information you search for on our Website,